SuperM7-com/arkos-docs/docs/core-concepts/request-data-validation.md

 ```
 /src/modules/[model-name]/
-├── utils/
-│   ├── schemas/
+├── schemas/
-│   │   ├── create-model-name.schema.ts
+│   ├── create-model-name.schema.ts
-│   │   └── update-model-name.schema.ts
+│   └── update-model-name.schema.ts
-│   └── dtos/
+├── dtos/
 │   ├── create-model-name.dto.ts
 │   └── update-model-name.dto.ts
 ```

 The framework will automatically use these files for validation based on your chosen resolver.

 :::warning important
-You do not need to define both schemas and DTO's, it is up to the configuration you choose whether it is zod (schemas) or class-validator (DTO). remember both can be used together currently.
+You do not need to define both schemas and DTO's, it is up to the configuration you choose whether it is zod (schemas) or class-validator (DTO). remember both cannot be used together currently.
 :::

 ## Custom Validation Logic